LeptaSpace/zs/README.md

 Forth is too low on the abstraction level.
 Do I want to have to explain things like word sizes to my kids just so they can switch on the heating?
 Clearly not.
 We can't make throwable code if we care about bits and bytes.
 And we have C to deal with that part.

 I never used Lisp, so my criticisms here are vague and opinionated.
 I dislike recursion except when it's the obvious algorithm, which means for navigating recursive data structures like trees.
 I'm not a great fan of trees, as nested structures tend to confuse people.

 Long ago I learned most people can learn three levels of nesting: this one, the one above, and the one below.
 Recursion also reinforces the common fallacy that because things at different levels are self-similar, *they are the same*.
 Star systems may spin like atoms.
 However they are not the same thing.

-From long, long experience working with hierachical data models, I've learned that the simplest and most useful model is simply "above, here, below".
 This is my data.
 This is the parent.
 Here are its children.
 Do the appropriate work, and climb up and down the tree as needed.

 I've no opinion on Lisp's parenthesis except they feel like they're in the wrong place: